jmorenovenegas/NAC-BL/README.md

 1. Install python required libraries (see below)
 2. Set path to python source with required libraries inside chemoRes_NAC-BL.R.
 3. Run chemoRes_NAC-BL.R by console or in RStudio (recommended).
-4. Run link_communities.R.
-You must pass .gml files obtained in the previous analysis as arguments.
+4. Run link_communities.R (recommended in RStudio to adjust parameters).
+You must pass the .gml files obtained in the previous analysis as input.
 5. Run select_biolprocess.R

 Used R functions available in RCode directory.